 A simple border can do wonders for a resume.
 It draws the eye and adds a nice polishing effect to the document.
 Make sure that your border is simple and relevant.
 A single, double, or triple line border is preferable.
 Do not get overly creative and use palm trees or hearts, as this looks unprofessional and will end up making a negative impression on the potential employer.

-These are also called your core competencies, and are a quick way to sum up your relevant skill sets.
-They are also used to incorporate keywords.
-Keywords are critical in today’s job search because they will help your resume to get through the scanning software.
+The words you use to describe your expertise could be a way to incorporate keywords.
+Keywords are critical in today’s job search because they will help your resume to get through the applicant tracking scanning software.
 Your areas of expertise should appear on the first page of your resume under your introductory paragraph.
 Displaying your core competencies in a chart or centered format really makes them stand out from the rest of the resume—this can put you miles ahead of the competition.

-Though you may have much to say, do not cram everything in to your resume.
+Though you may have much to say, do not cram everything into your resume.
 White space plays a key role in holding a person’s attention.
 It breaks up the text and makes everything easier to read.
-If you find you are running out of room, you may wish to reformat your document, adjust margins, eliminate irrelevant information or extra non-essential words, or minimize graphics, etc.
+If you find you are challenged with limited space, you may wish to reformat your resume by adjusting margins, eliminating irrelevant information or extra non-essential words, or minimize graphics.